Neowless/ELEC5620M-Assignment3-Neowless/README.md

 # Problems about GitHub Version Control
 First of All, I am extremely sorry that during the early stage of code development, I did not use the GitHud to do the version control.
 Because I did not find the relavant GitHub Link to this project.
 So I used **Gitee** because I am more familar with **Gitee**, this is a similar tool as Github.
-I am extremely that I submitted the code together to GitHub in the end development cycle.
+I am extremely sorry that I submitted the code together to GitHub in the end development cycle.

 # Abstract
 This report introduces a music player based on DE1-SoC.
 LCD LT24 is applied to show the album picture, the ralavant LT24 graphic library is developed.
 Including draw **Line**, **Rectangle**, **Triangle**, **Bit Map ASCII Text** and **Vector Text**.